hyperledger-identus/prism-vdr-driver/prism-vdr-specification.md

   - `did:prism` method - [prism-did-method-spec](https://github.com/input-output-hk/prism-did-method-spec/).
   - PRISM CredentialBatch - Specification is not public.
   - Anyone else who wants to, for whatever reason.
-- The `CRYPTOGRAPHIC_CURVE` is the key type used by the master key.
+- The `CRYPTOGRAPHIC_CURVE` is the key type used by the master key and vdr key.
   It follows the guidance of [CIP-0016 - Cryptographic Key Serialisation Formats](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0016)

-## Events/Operations
+## Events

-The PRISM VDR is composed of a sequence of **immutable** events/operations.
+The PRISM VDR is composed of a sequence of **immutable** events.
-As the source of truth and order, the events/operations are permanently recorded in the Cardano (mainnet) blockchain transaction metadata.
+As the source of truth and order, the events are permanently recorded in the Cardano (mainnet) blockchain transaction metadata.
-Multiple events/operations can be recorded in a single blockchain transaction.
+Multiple events can be recorded in a single blockchain transaction.
-Events/operations can be either independent or dependent.
-Forming a chain from previous events/operations.
+Events can be either independent or dependent.
+Forming a chain from previous events.
-Events/operations can be considered valid or invalid, according to the validation algorithm for each category of events.
+Events can be considered valid or invalid, according to the validation algorithm for each category of events.
-Invalid events/operations are ignored.
+Invalid events are ignored.
-Valid events/operations can create a reference or a chain to update the state of a reference. (a `did:prism:...` or a storage entry is an example of references).
+Valid events can create a reference or a chain to update the state of a reference. (a `did:prism:...` or a storage entry is an example of references).
 The chain of events is intended to update the state of the reference, but doesn't necessarily need to update the state to be a valid event.

-There are several categories of events/operations representing different entries in this VDR:
+There are several categories of events representing different entries in this VDR:
 - `SSI` - Self-Sovereign Identity of [**did:prism**](https://github.com/input-output-hk/prism-did-method-spec/blob/main/w3c-spec/PRISM-method.md).
 - IssueCredentialBatch - Legacy ATALA PRISM format (for credential revocation)
 - `Storage` - Stores a small amount of information (limited by Cardano metadata constraints), that represents mutable data.